jdidion/atropos/doc/guide.rst

 Named adapters
 --------------

-Cutadapt reports statistics for each adapter separately.
+Atropos reports statistics for each adapter separately.
 To identify the adapters, they are numbered and the adapter sequence is also printed::

     === Adapter 1 ===